-As a first-time attendee, you might be overwhelmed by the scope of the ASH annual meeting.
-This guide is meant to give you an overview of the meeting and direct you to resources that will help you navigate the hundreds of sessions, posters, and exhibits – not to mention dozens of special receptions and events.
+As a first-time ASH annual meeting attendee, you might be overwhelmed by the scope of the meeting.
+To help you make the most of your annual meeting experience, ASH has provided an overview of the meeting as well as resources that will help you navigate the hundreds of sessions, posters, and exhibits – not to mention dozens of special receptions and events.

 Basic Structure of the Meeting

 ASH annual meeting sessions fall into two basic categories: the invited program and abstract-driven sessions.

 The invited program sessions feature the top experts in the field of hematology and are planned by the ASH Program Committee.
 These include the Education and Scientific Program, Special-Interest Sessions, Education Spotlight Sessions, Continuing Conversations With the Speakers, How I Treat, Meet the Scientist, and sessions and activities for trainees.
 The Education and Scientific Program sessions are the cornerstone of the invited program; each session is typically offered twice to give attendees the maximum scheduling flexibility.

 The abstract-driven sessions include oral sessions (15-minute presentations of high-scoring abstracts), posters (visual presentations of abstracts, with presenters available for informal Q&A during specific times), and the Plenary Scientific Session (oral presentations of the top-rated abstracts).
 These presentations are selected by the Program Committee through an extensive peer-review process from among thousands of abstracts submitted each year.
 Poster sessions are offered Saturday through Monday, while the oral abstract presentations kick off with the Plenary Scientific Session on Sunday and continue throughout the latter half of the meeting.

 The general sessions, which include named lectures and award presentations, are spread throughout the four days of the meeting.back to top

 ASH offers a number of resources to help you plan your schedule.